metanorma/firelight/README.rst

 This is helpful when working on modules, of course, but also when working on something else to save the time fetching module data.

-Podman example (Fish shell)—similar to the regular Podman usage example, except additionally mounts inside the container (in read-only mode) the adapter directory specified in config JSON::
+Podman example, Fish shell: similar to the regular Podman usage example, except additionally mounts inside the container (in read-only mode) the adapter directory specified in config JSON::